CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

 After ingesting the source files, you can create the source and destination schemas.
 The source schema defines the column names and data types for each source file.
 It's basically what you see when you run :command:`bambry view -s` on an ingested source.
 The destination schema is also a declaration of column names and types, but it is for the output, and is attached to the partitions.

-Creating a source schema is easy: run :command:`bambry schema` to build all of the soruce schemas, or :command:`bambry schema -s <sourcename>` to build for a specific source.
+Creating a source schema is easy: run :command:`bambry schema` to build all of the source schemas, or :command:`bambry schema -s <sourcename>` to build for a specific source.
 After building the source schema, you can check it was created with :command:`bambry dump -T` and write it back to the :file:`source_schema.csv` file with :command:`bambry sync -o`

 .. code-block:: bash